appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/ftp-upload.md

 # FTP Upload

-With Appcircle's FTP Upload (File Transfer Protocol) integration, you can easily upload any file generated within the pipeline to your desired FTP server.
+Appcircle's FTP Upload (File Transfer Protocol) integration lets you easily upload any file generated within the pipeline to your chosen FTP server.

 ### Prerequisites

 :::info

-There are no prerequisites for this step.
-It should be used following the step where the artifact is produced.
-For instance, as shown in the screenshot below, it is used immediately after the [**Xcodebuild for Devices**](/workflows/ios-specific-workflow-steps/xcodebuild-for-devices) step.
-This sequence is arranged to send the `IPA` file produced in the pipeline to any **FTP server**.
+This step has no prerequisites but must follow the artifact production step.
+For example, as the screenshot below demonstrates, use it right after the [**Xcodebuild for Devices**](/workflows/ios-specific-workflow-steps/xcodebuild-for-devices) step.
+This setup ensures the IPA file produced in the pipeline is sent to any **FTP server**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3153-ftpOrder.png' />